pxlrbt/acf-configurator/readme.md

 __A wrapper for easy local Advanced Custom Fields configuration in php.__

-ACF Configurator comes into play when you want to define Advanced Custom Fields groups via PHP and not via database.
+ACF Configurator comes into play when you want to define Advanced Custom Fields groups in PHP and not via database.
 Since ACFs standard way of configuration is a long multidimensional array, it gets confusing very fast.
 ACF Configurator provides an easy, intuive way to configure ACF groups and fields.
 It uses a short, OOP oriented syntax for configuration.

 ## Why not use the Advanced Custom Fields GUI?